-PLANNING POLICY GUIDANCE NOTE 18: PLANNING ENFORCEMENT KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Sections 19 and 20 deal with the enforcement of planning control over mineral working.
+PLANNING POLICY GUIDANCE NOTE 18: PLANNING ENFORCEMENT

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Sections 19 and 20 deal with the enforcement of planning control over mineral working.
 The general policies and principles applicable to enforcement apply equally to minerals cases.
 However the document also recognises that unauthorised minerals working sometimes poses particular enforcement problems, both in terms of the occasionally irremediable nature of the working and the speed at which damage can be caused.
 It suggests that the best method of preventing contraventions is through good communication with minerals operators, but that where formal enforcement proceedings are necessary, it is important to take action quickly.
 For monitoring - the number of enforcement breaches may be an indicator.
 Need to consider the possible impact of plan policies on enforcement, both positive and negative.
 Need to consider the drafting of policies that are (to a significant degree) enforceable.
 Implies the need for a consultation/communication process with operators during plan development.
 None.

-PLANNING POLICY GUIDANCE NOTE 21: TOURISM KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA This PPG outlines the economic significance of tourism and its environmental impact, and therefore its importance in land-use planning.
+PLANNING POLICY GUIDANCE NOTE 21: TOURISM

+KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA This PPG outlines the economic significance of tourism and its environmental impact, and therefore its importance in land-use planning.
 It explains how the needs of tourism should be dealt with in development plans and in development control.
 Tourism makes a major contribution to the national economy and to the prosperity of many cities, towns and rural areas.
 Its continuing growth generates a range of economic activity and new job opportunities.
-Because it often depends on a high quality environment, No relevant key targets or indicators.
+Because it often depends on a high quality environment, tourism can act as a positive force for environmental protection and enhancement.
+No relevant key targets or indicators.
 Minerals and waste development need to be well planned in order to protect environments that have tourism potential.
 An increased number of lorries on the roads is a significant factor that could be damaging to the tourist industry across the region, particularly in areas such as the Cotswolds AONB and the Forest of Dean.
+Some restored minerals sites may have benefits for biodiversity and tourism?
 Check to ensure that the key aims and objectives of the PPG are reflected in the SA Framework objectives.